samcro1967/docker-calibre-gui/README.md

 creation (e.g. `crashplan-pro`).

 ## Sources
-The base of this image is forked from [jlesage's](https://github.com/jlesage) a template repository [docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui).
+The base of this image is [jlesage's](https://github.com/jlesage) repository [docker-baseimage-gui](https://github.com/jlesage/docker-baseimage-gui).
 Most of the content in this readme is also inspired by his work.
-Thanks for sharing that template!
+Thanks for sharing a template to dockerize GUI apps!